10-3-pursuit/project-startup-challenge-fullstack/README.md

 You and your team now have the technical and intellectual capability to build out an MVP that solves a solid business problem.

-You are ultimately going to give a presentation showing the problem you are trying to solve, the user, for whom, you are trying to solve this problem, as well as the actual MVP application representing the first iteration of the solution.
+You are ultimately going to give a presentation showing the problem you are trying to solve, the user (persona), for whom, you are trying to solve this problem, as well as the actual MVP application representing the first iteration of the solution.

 This project has three parts: